-- Cute but Cacophonic: Where do you think Louise got it from?
+- Cute but Cacophonic: Where do you think Louise and Gene got it from?

 - The Determinator: When Linda gets into something she gets into it, right to the point of Sanity Slippage.

 - Extreme Doormat: In "Lindapendent Woman", she takes a job as shift manager at a local supermarket, she can't refuse any requests by her employees to take a day off.
 She ends up the only employee there.

 - Fanservice Pack: Linda in the Archer Season 4 opener Crossover is depicted more realistic looking and surprisingly hot.◊

 - Fatal Flaw: In general, Linda tends to have the overly strong desire to get her talents appreciated whether it be in running a Bed-and-Breakfast or working at a supermarket.

-- Foil: To Louise, especially in the episodes "Slumber Party" and "Mother Daughter Lazer Razor".
+- Foil: To Louise, especially in the episodes "Mother Daughter Lazer Razor" and "Slumber Party".

 - Innocent Fanservice Girl: In-show example.
 Linda gets herself into a lot of fanservicey situations without trying to be Ms. Fanservice.
 To date, she's been seen in swimsuits, in her underwear, in the shower and on a nude beach (no actual nudity is shown, though).